 Just this past Saturday at Mass, the priest encouraged people to respond to their inner critic with a “Get thee behind me, Satan.”

 20. Recall a pleasant memory, a situation where you had so much fun or things went really well for you.

-21. Bring to mind the most charismatic person you know.
-Now imagine that you’re the most charismatic person you know!
+21. Bring to mind the most charming person you know.
+Now imagine that person is YOU.